8 min read

 Most breast pain is benign.
 That said, I always want to hear about pain that is non-cyclical — meaning it does not follow your menstrual pattern — or pain that is localised to one specific spot in one breast.
 Breast cancer itself rarely presents with pain alone, but persistent focal pain deserves assessment to rule out an underlying cause.
 If you are unsure whether your pain is cyclical, keeping a brief diary for two to three months is a simple and effective way to find out.

-Breast health and HRT
+Breast health and HRT: understanding the evidence

 Noticed a breast change or want a specialist breast examination?
 Get in touch.